 How I found myself interviewing Afghan women

 Growing up as a brown child on the Prairies, I would cringe when my parents would say, “We’re going back to India to visit the family!”
-Despite our home state of Kerala being known as God’s own country, with breathtaking backwaters, marble floors in middle class homes and coconuts and mangos flowing like milk and honey, I preferred life in a snowsuit, with -40° winters on the cold, quiet Prairies.
+Despite our home state of Kerala being known as God’s own country, with breathtaking backwaters, marble floors in middle-class homes, and coconuts and mangoes flowing like milk and honey, I preferred life in a snowsuit, with -40° winters on the cold, quiet Prairies.

 Did I mention slithering snakes, venomous spiders and black scorpions that somehow only seemed to greet my sister and I whenever we visited the family property?
 I was used to the warm comforts of a rather homogeneous, Caucasian culture.
 I wasn’t the girl ever jumping at the opportunity to visit the developing world – until God changed me.